 While you're down there, I'm told you should also check out Niagra Cave.
 The geological attraction features a 60-foot waterfall and fossils that date back 450 million years.

 A number of orchards in the area are beginning to welcome visitors to join them for apple picking season.
-A couple years ago, contributor Brian Olson put together a guide to the "4 must-visit pumpkin patches and apple orchards" in our area.
+Many of these farms also offer activities like corn mazes and wagon rides.
 Be sure to check with each business for dates and times before heading over.
-Many of the farms also offer activities like corn mazes and wagon rides.

 Squash Blossom Farm